JohnHancockSI/Programme-Group-Data-Management/README.md

 Other content:

-This repository and its content has been compiled as part of Task 1.6. *Development of a data management and analysis framework for linking and comparing omics datasets across diseases* of the programme *FUNCTIONAL GENOMICS AND BIOTECHNOLOGY FOR HEALTH* (2022-2026)
+This repository and its content has been compiled as part of Task 1.6. *Development of a data management and analysis framework for linking and comparing omics datasets across diseases* of the programme *FUNCTIONAL GENOMICS AND BIOTECHNOLOGY FOR HEALTH* (2022-2026).
+See Task_1_6.md for a description of the task.

 Please see also the CFGBC web page on Data Governance (http://cfgbc.mf.uni-lj.si/data-governance/)